Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/limit-editor/fa_web-limit-editor-class-caption.en.md

 ---
-title: specifies the title of the class in the advanced editor limitations
+title: Specifies the title of the class in the advanced editor limitations
 sidebar: flexberry-aspnet_sidebar
 keywords: Flexberry ASP-NET
 toc: true